10 Ways To Plan A Sustainable Maine Meeting

 8 | Educate and Inspire Attendees

-Finally, use your meeting as an opportunity to educate and inspire attendees about sustainability.
+Use your meeting as an opportunity to educate and inspire attendees about sustainability.
 Include sessions or workshops on green practices and how they can be implemented in their own businesses or events.
 Invite local environmental experts or representatives from sustainable businesses to speak.
 By promoting sustainability, you encourage attendees to carry these values forward, amplifying the impact of your efforts.
 Our team can help you make these local connections.
 Start here.

 9 | Work with your local CVB for recommendations

-Portland Skyline, Photo Credits: Peter Morneau Photography
+Photo Credit: Peter G. Morneau Photography

-Portland Skyline, Photo Credits: Peter Morneau Photography
+Portland Waterfront, Photo Credits: Peter Morneau Photography

-From hidden gems and local festivals to eco-friendly accommodations and green events, we ensure your guests experience in Greater Portland is unforgettable as well as environmentally conscious.
 Services are free to meeting planners, so check out what we can offer for local recommendations to get your event planning process started.
 Start here.

 10 | Measure and Report